-None of the Company's financial assets are secured by collateral or other credit enhancements, except for the guaranty on one of advances to related parties.
+None of the Group's financial assets are secured by collateral or other credit enhancements, except for cash and cash equivalents as described below.

-(a) Cash and cash equivalents
+(a) Cash and Cash Equivalents

-The credit risk for cash and cash equivalents is considered negligible since the counterparties are reputable banks with high quality external credit ratings.
-Included in the cash and cash equivalents are cash in banks which are insured by the Philippine Deposit Insurance Corporation up to a maximum coverage of P500,000 for every depositor per banking institution.
+The credit risk for cash and cash equivalents is considered negligible, since the counterparties are reputable banks with high quality external credit ratings.
+Included in the cash and cash equivalents are cash in banks and short-term placements, which are insured by the Philippine Deposit Insurance Corporation up to a maximum coverage of P500,000 for every depositor per banking institution.